Arvelle Therapeutics: SK Life Science, Inc. Receives US FDA Approval for cenobamate tablets for the Treatment of Partial-Onset Seizures in Adults with Epilepsy

 - Arvelle Therapeutics plans to submit a Marketing Authorization Application in Europe in H1 2020

-Zug, Switzerland, November 25, 2019 - Arvelle Therapeutics GmbH, an emerging biopharmaceutical company focused on bringing innovative treatments to patients suffering from CNS disorders, announced that SK Life Science, Inc., a subsidiary of SK Biopharmaceuticals Co., Ltd., has received approval from the U.S. Food and Drug Administration (FDA) for cenobamate tablets, as a treatment for partial-onset seizures in adults (now referred to as focal-onset seizures), pending scheduling review by U.S. Drug Enforcement Administration (DEA).
+ZUG, Switzerland, Nov.
+27, 2019 (GLOBE NEWSWIRE) -- Arvelle Therapeutics GmbH, an emerging biopharmaceutical company focused on bringing innovative treatments to patients suffering from CNS disorders, announced that SK Life Science, Inc., a subsidiary of SK Biopharmaceuticals Co., Ltd., has received approval from the U.S. Food and Drug Administration (FDA) for cenobamate tablets, as a treatment for partial-onset seizures in adults (now referred to as focal-onset seizures), pending scheduling review by U.S. Drug Enforcement Administration (DEA).

 Arvelle Therapeutics has licensed exclusive rights to develop and commercialize cenobamate in Europe from SK Biopharmaceuticals.
 Arvelle Therapeutics intends to file a Marketing Authorization Application (MAA) for cenobamate in EU as a treatment for focal-onset seizures in adult patients in H1 2020 based on the data generated from SK life science's global clinical trial program, involving more than 1,900 patients across the Phase 2 and 3 trials.